IC8 -- a Simulator for an Imaginary Computer

 • When the simulator starts operating, it displays some text lines and shows a red light on the Load button.
 This takes something like 10 seconds.
 You can, however, begin using the simulator while these starting ceremonies are going on.

-• While you are using the IC8 simulator program, you should remember that it is a program that has not been widely tested, and there may be errors in it.
-Although I do not know about any serious errors in IC8, I cannot guarantee that it operates correctly.
-And most importantly, I shall not assume any kind of responsibility for any kind of damages the IC8 simulator (or the ICOM simulator) causes while you are using it.
-Because IC8 is an applet, not a real application, it should not cause any serious troubles on your computer.
+• WARNINGS: While you are using the IC8 simulator program, you should remember that there may be errors in it.
+Although I do not know about any serious errors, I cannot guarantee that the program always works correctly.
+And most importantly, I shall not assume any kind of responsibility for any kind of damages that may result from the use of the simulator.
+Because the simulator may consume quite a lot of computing power, it may be a wise decision to close the simulator page when it is no longer needed.

 • If it seems that the IC8 simulator is not operating properly, a wise thing to do is to first close your browser, restart the browser, and then go back to the page of the simulator.